 7 Surprisingly Germy Kitchen Items You Never Think to Clean

-The sponge and the sink are obvious culprits, but new research shows that other everyday kitchen objects harbour germs that can cause foodborne illnesses—or worse.
+The sponge and the sink are obvious culprits, but new research shows that other everyday kitchen objects harbour germs can cause foodborne illnesses—or worse.

 Even the cleanest kitchen has germs